QuantEcon/imf_2024/day_2/morning/wealth_dynamics.md

                              "b", "σ_z", "z_mean", "z_var", "y_mean"))
 ```

-Here's a function to create the Model with the given parameters
+Here's a function to create an instance with the same parameters as above.

 ```{code-cell} ipython3
 def create_wealth_model(w_hat=1.0,